Really good marketers understand the power of email marketing analytics.

 If you have a list you haven’t looked over in a while, it may be a good idea to do so.
 Also, be on the lookout for any obvious spelling errors or generic addresses like info@ or noreply@.

-Email Marketing Analytics – Unsubscribe Rate
+Email Campaign Analytics – Unsubscribe Rate

 How is unsubscribe rate calculated?